 Totally.
 I’ve failed many, many, many times.
 I was a young leader and learned leadership on the fly; I didn’t always make the best decisions for my team or with my team.
 I tried things that didn’t work.
 In moving to HR and eventually TA, at times I wasn’t bold enough.
 I didn’t leverage my leader(s) well enough to accomplish big things.
-The main lesson I learn from this is that learned!
+The main lesson I learned from this is that I learned!
 I was self-critical and I examined why things worked or they didn’t and focused on what I could do to do better next time.
 And I’m proud to report that I continue to fail today and continue to learn from those failures.

 7. Can you name a person who has had a tremendous impact on you as an HR leader?
 Maybe someone who has been a mentor to you?